3 trimesters (12 months)

 Depending on your choice to pursue a major in Primary or secondary schooling will influence the total credit you will receive for the Bachelor of Education.
 This is due to the Primary major requiring English, Maths and Science as pre-requisites for entry whereas the Secondary major requires English and Maths.

 The award of Diploma of Educational Studies requires successful completion of 100 Credit Points (CP): or ten (10) courses made up of 9 core and 1 elective.
+(For students commencing in 2024 and prior).

 Students wishing to take full advantage of available credit on articulation to a Bachelor of Education major should follow the recommendations below in choosing the program elective: